don-rossi/Cyber-Bot-/README.md

 # ⚡ CyberBot ⚡

-A powerful Multi-Device WhatsApp Bot for group management, automation, and fun.
+A WhatsApp Multi-Device Bot built with Baileys for group management, automation, and fun.

 <div align="center">
   <a href="https://git.io/typing-svg">